 In 1999 NRI’s founder developed methods for entirely-lensless light-field imaging and cameras.
-As an example, an array of (easily printable) simple gridded holes (or other repeated optical structures) can be used together with computational image processing to create a refocusable image entirely in software.
+As an example, an (easily 3D-printable) grid, array of holes, or other repeated optical vignetting structure can be used together with computational image processing to create a refocusable image entirely in software.
 The image is formed by a mathematical algorithm, not by optical processes.
-The early patents on this were developed while NRI’s founder was at Avistar Communications Corporation, but NRI has acquired all the patent assets, technology base, and other rights.
+The early patents and prototypes were developed by NRI’s founder while at Avistar Communications Corporation, but NRI has subsequently acquired all patent assets, technology base, and other rights.
 NRI continues to actively develop this technology.

 NRI is presently working to secure funding for a fourth spin out company, NoLens, Inc., in response to aspects of:

 - the expanding interest in plenoptic light-field imaging since the 2011 introduction of the Lytro camera and its 2011 Raytrix, 2004 Stanford University, and 1992 Adelson/Wang precursors,

 - the many emerging coded-aperture, phase-grading, and related lensless imaging cameras (circa 2011-2013 Cornell/Rambus “Fourier-Domain Microscale” and “Ultraminiature” imaging cameras, circa 2015 Rice University “FlatCam,” 2016 Hitachi Moire-Pattern lensless camera slated for 2018 productization, the 2017 CalTech Phase-Array lenseless camera, and the 2016 U.C.
 Berkeley “DiffuserCam,” among others).

 Although light-field imaging cameras date back to the 1908 work of Lippmann and coded-aperture (Gamma-Ray and X-Ray) imaging date back to the 1965 modulation collimator work of Oda and 1968 coded mask work of Dicke, the NRI visible-light lensless imaging camera technology suite dates back to NRI’s founder’s 1999 and 2008-2011 work at Avistar (that work and technology subsequently acquired from Avistar by NRI).
 The NRI approach is (1) widely-inclusive, (2) far broader in scope, implementation, features, capabilities, and technique, and (3) would appear to be of profound impact to the future of electronic imaging systems.
 The (recently allowed) NRI patent application 15/647,230 (published as 2018/0165823) includes a comprehensive review to the immense implications of the NRI lensless light-field imaging approach.